Main navigation

 Register an Internship for Credit

-Each SJMC undergraduate may register for JMC:2100 - Journalism Internship for a total of 3 hours of credit, provided they:
+Each SJMC undergraduate may register for JMC:2100 - Journalism Internship for 0-3 hours of credit, provided they:

 - have been admitted to the School of Journalism and Mass Communication